strapi/strapi/docs/3.0.0-beta.x/getting-started/quick-start-tutorial.md

 ![Content Manager Hoursofoperation Closing Hours](../assets/getting-started/tutorial/content-manager-hoursofoperation-day-closing-hours.png 'Content Manager Hoursofoperation Day Closing Hours')

-- Click the `Save` button, and then the `Confirm` button to save your settings.
+- Click the `Save` button, and then the `Confirm` button to save your settings

 Your settings have now saved.